BenoitBalzac/TextCleaningExamples/README.md

 These are some scripts I wrote in Python to post-process text file outputs from Wannier90 and VASP quantum chemistry packages.

+co_eff_phon.py - This script will extract from 'OUTCAR' file outputted from VASP package, the DFPT (IBRION=7) changes in eigenvalues per cartersian displacement, and recombine them according to the Raman eigenmodes to yield the energetic change per band attributed to that Raman mode.

 rnwHamr.py- This is to post-process the hr.dat files, the real-space overlap between wannier orbitals.
 This is used to construct the tight-binding model, that is atomic approximation, of the solid using only nearest neighbor k-points